 - It is recommended that you wash your hands and face with cold water after all range activity.
 Cold water is recommended because cold water closes the pores of your skin, which makes it less likely to absorb the lead particulate matter.

 - Pregnant women are advised to check with their Doctor before entering the range.

-Print out, read, fill out and submit→ Range Safety Rules
+Print, read, fill out, and submit→ Range Safety Rules